Protective Clothing For Fishing In The Sun

-The only thing that stands between you and the raw saltwater conditions on your fishing holiday are the clothes on your back so it is important you take the correct attire with you.
+The only thing that stands between you and the raw saltwater conditions on your fishing holiday is the clothes on your back so it is important you take the correct attire with you.
+There is so much more research that now goes into the effects of the sun and his harmful rays that anyone who has prolonged exposure to the sun really needs to take into account.
+Covering up with clothing and using the correct sunblock is the best method of preventing sunburn.

 Protecting Against Sunburn

-When fishing in places such as Mexico, Rodrigues Island, Costa Rica, Andamans and other exotic places, it’s not the wind or the waves that are the most dangerous conditions, it’s the sun.
+When fishing in places such as Mexico, Rodrigues Island, Costa Rica, Panama, Andamans and other exotic places, it’s not the wind or the waves that are the most dangerous conditions, it’s the sun.
 Sunburn isn’t just uncomfortable but it can be very dangerous.
-People think that simply wearing the correct clothing is enough, however this isn’t the case.
-You should always wear good high quality sun block and make sure that its applied on a regular basis as this will keep most of the harmful rays from penetrating you skin.
+People think that simply wearing the correct clothing is enough, however, this isn’t the case.
+You should always wear good high quality sunblock and make sure that it’s applied on a regular basis as this will keep most of the harmful rays from penetrating your skin.
+When purchasing your sunblock look for one that doesn’t leave a greasy residue, which could compromise the grip on your rod.
+Look for one that is oil-free and waterproof.
+A good sunblock should soak into your skin very quickly and should be reapplied every couple of hours and if you find yourself out on a boat on your own then just ask the deckhand to help and do not be embarrassed to ask they are more than used to it.

 Ultraviolet Protection Factor Clothing

-Wearing the correct clothing, such as loose fitting lightweight long sleeved shirt and long shorts, will help protect you from the sun and help you keep cool.
+Wearing the correct clothing, such as a loose-fitting lightweight long-sleeved shirt and long shorts, will help protect you from the sun and help you keep cool.
 However, when shopping for your saltwater clothing you need to consider the make-up of the fabric and look at the ultraviolet protection factor (UPF) of the clothing, this should be labelled greater than factor 40.
 This will help to protect you all day out in the sun and will also help cool your skin.
-Modern materials have been designed to dry quickly and cool the skin so team this up with a good quality well ventilated brimmed or peaked cap and you will be good to fish all day long.
+Modern materials have been designed to dry quickly and cool the skin so team this up with good quality well ventilated brimmed or peaked cap and you will be good to fish all day long.
+But please remember to cover bare exposed skin with your sun cream.

 Face Masks or Buffs

-Some people choose not to wear anything on their feet whilst in a boat but I personally think it is very important to be wearing some type of foot wear when in a boat.
+Some people choose not to wear anything on their feet whilst in a boat but I personally think it is very important to be wearing some type of footwear when in a boat.
 There are a couple of reasons why I think it’s important, firstly they give you a much better grip when standing toe to toe with your prize catch.
-Secondly, there are lots of sharp things involved when fishing and if someone drops a hook or lure on the boats deck and you stand on it, your holiday may be ruined.
-If you do choose to wear something on your feet they should be light weight, made from a flexible material and well ventilated.
-A quality pair of footwear should also be UV resistant, odour resistant, slip resistant, easy to clean and very quick to dry.
+Secondly, there are lots of sharp things involved when fishing and if someone drops a hook or lure on the boat deck and you stand on it, your holiday may be ruined.
+If you do choose to wear something on your feet they should be lightweight, made from a flexible material and well ventilated.
+A quality pair of footwear should also be UV resistant, odour resistant, slip-resistant, easy to clean and very quick to dry.

 We all love our sport and spend a fair amount of money achieving our goals so whatever you do, make sure you buy the correct clothing and accessories so you stay safe out on the water and will be able to enjoy the sport for many more years to come.